cpske/ISP/logging/logging-practice.md

         # Log some messages.
 Which ones are printed?
         logger.debug("This is a debug message")
         logger.info("This is an info message")
-        logger.warn("You have been warned")
+        logger.warning("You have been warned")
         logger.error("This is an error")
-        logger.critical("Something TERRIBLE happened.")
+        logger.critical("Something TERRIBLE happened")
     ```
     Write a `main` block to create a root logger and a named logger, and call log_test for each one:
     ```python